-What was your career path to get to your present position?
+Can you share the story of your career path that led to your present position?

 Why did you decide to apply to become a CP3?

-Why did you decide to volunteer with Wild Rose?
+Why did you choose to volunteer with Wild Rose?

-What advice would you give to someone starting out in the field of engagement?
+What advice would you give to someone starting in the field of engagement?

 I advise someone starting in engagement to be brave and try and learn new things.
 I have learned a lot in my career by being brave, learning to ask questions, trying something new, and being open to learning new things.
 This allowed me to continue to improve my knowledge, skills, and experience.
 Sometimes, it can be hard to push yourself a little beyond your comfort zone or not get the desired result when you try something new, but that's where the best learnings and experiences can happen.